Disease Guide ·Arthritis ·2026

 Supplement & Therapy Exclusions

 Many policies exclude joint supplements and nutraceuticals.
-Physical therapy and hydrotherapy coverage varies widely — some plans cover it fully, others cap it or exclude it entirely.
+Physical therapy and hydrotherapy coverage varies-some cover fully, others cap or exclude.
 Prescription medications (NSAIDs, Librela) are generally covered.
 Check your policy's stance on rehabilitative therapies.

 🇺🇸 US Pet Insurance Guide